Frequently asked questions

 The MHRA agreed transitional arrangements for clinical trial authorisations.
 They also agreed transitional arrangements for manufacturers to apply for licences to manufacture IMPs.
 Nearly all currently authorised clinical trials were converted to “Clinical Trial Authorisations” without any further application.
 For a few trials, more information may be required if they are with unlicensed products on which there is insufficient data to meet the new requirements.
 The MHRA recruited additional staff to handle the increased number of applications.

 I have heard that the rules might be changing - when will this happen?

 The Clinical Trials Toolkit describes the requirements for Clinical Trials of Investigational Medicinal Products (CTIMPs) brought about by the introduction of the European Commission Directive 2001/20/EC.
 A proposal to repeal Directive 2001/20/EC and replace it with a European Regulation was published in 2012.
-The precise content and format of the new regulations is still being negotiated and are not expected to become law until 2018.
+The precise content and format of the new regulations is still being negotiated.
 The Toolkit will publish news and provide information on developments as the situation emerges, and the routemap and content will be updated and amended to reflect the legal position in due course.

 Plans for clinical trials in the event of a no-deal Brexit have been published by both the Health Research Authority and the Medicines and Healthcare products Regulatory Authority.
 This advice includes: changes to sponsors/legal representatives, IMP certification and importation, amendments to the Research Ethics Committee, and transferring research data between countries.